Vietnam.vn - Nền tảng quảng bá Việt Nam

 "We maintain a cautiously optimistic view on Vietnam's prospects," UOB Bank stressed.

-According to UOB, Vietnam will need to increase capital investment, especially from the public sector, not only to expand growth but also to mitigate the negative impact of a trade downturn.
+According to UOB, Vietnam will need to increase capital investment, especially from the public investment sector, not only to expand growth but also to mitigate the negative impact of a trade downturn.
 Vietnam's capital investment ratio has been maintained at around 30% of GDP for at least the past decade.
 Meanwhile, China's total investment has always been above 40% of GDP over the same period.
-"This shows that Vietnam is investing at a lower level than its larger neighbor, and there is clearly a basis for boosting public investment, especially when the Government targets double-digit growth in the future," the report said.
+"This shows that Vietnam is investing at a lower level than its larger neighbor, and there is clearly a basis for increasing public investment, especially when the Government is targeting double-digit growth in the future," the report said.

 VND likely to continue to weaken